-Note: This procedure is set up for Troxler gauges (should note in Addendum)
+Note: This procedure is set up for Troxler gauges.

-5. A representative sample of material is required from beneath the gauge for purposes of: verification of moisture content for nuclear gauge according to WAQTC FOP for T 310; correcting the Standard Density determined by WAQTC FOP for T 99/T 180, according to WAQTC FOP for T 224 when greater than 5% coarse particles are present; and determining the minus #4 for ATM 212.
+6. A representative sample of material is required from beneath the gauge for purposes of: verification of moisture content for nuclear gauge according to WAQTC FOP for T 310; correcting the Standard Density determined by WAQTC FOP for T 99/T 180, according to WAQTC FOP for T 224 when greater than 5% coarse particles are present; and determining the minus No. 4 for ATM 212.